Reading

 * Father God,

-Thank You that we rest fully and completely in Your resurrection from the dead.
+Thank You that we rest fully and completely in Your resurrection power.

-If that were not true, then we are of all people to be pitied.
+Your word tells us that if this were not true then we are of all people to be pitied.

-But it is true! – For You are God and You have broken down the barrier of death, making it possible for us sinners to know You the perfect sinless God, to be loved by You and to love as You have loved us.
+But we trust in You, and trust that Your word is truth – You are God and You have broken down the barrier of death, making it possible for us sinners to know You, the perfect sinless God.
+To be loved by You, and to show Your love to those around us.

 Thank You Lord!